ravenclaw03/ravenclaw03/README.md

  <ul type="disc">
  <li>:telescope: I like to watch Sci-fi stuff and talk about space.
  <li>🌱 I’m a MERN stack Developer.
  <li>📫 How to reach me: Well you can click on the LinkedIn button above.
- <li>⚡ Fun fact: lorem ipsum? haha.
  </ul>
  <hr>
  :hammer_and_wrench: Languages and Tools :